 Data Privacy Day Tips – Protect Your Data

-To help manage these passwords, consider a Password Manager like 1Password or Dashlane.
-Both applications have consistently received high marks for security and ease of use and can synchronize your passwords between multiple devices.
+To help manager these passwords, consider a Password Manager application like 1Password or Dashlane.
+Both applications have consistently received high marks for security and ease of use and can synchronize your passwords between multiple devices,

 If your computer holds sensitive data, consider encrypting your hard drive.
 Beginning with OS X 10.3, Apple introduced FileVault to encrypt the User Home Folder on a Mac.
 Data was encrypted and decrypted “on the fly”.
 Beginning with OS X 10.7, FileVault2 was introduced which provided a way to encrypt the entire start-up volume.

 If you need to share a large quantity of data and need to protect it from loss, or you need to store data off-site and want to be sure no one will get access to it, consider the iStorage diskAshur hardware encrypted portable drives.
 Available in regular and PRO series, and in a variety of storage sized, these drives will protect your data from falling into the wrong hands because as the folks at iStorage say, “without the PIN, there’s no way in!”
 Read our review of the iStorage diskAshure2 here and the iStorage diskAshur PRO2 here.

 Data Privacy Day Tips – Be Careful Where and How You Connect